 FIND THE RIGHT ANSWERS TO YOUR QUESTIONS EASILY

-Is it possible to buy face masks and disinfectant at the exhibition centre?
+Is it possible to buy face masks at the exhibition centre?

 Where can I disinfect my hands?